Find new levels of understanding, insight, healing and growth

-Over the last twenty years Healing Hooves counsellors (two and four legged!) have helped many hundreds of people of all ages heal from trauma, recover from loss, overcome areas of struggle and rebuild relationships, including individuals and families experiencing or recovering from:
+Over the last twenty years Healing Hooves professionals (two and four legged!) have helped many hundreds of people of all ages heal from trauma, recover from loss, overcome areas of struggle and rebuild relationships, including individuals and families experiencing or recovering from:

 - anxiety or depression